-GC Biopharma Corp., formerly Green Cross Corporation, is a biotechnology company based in South Korea.
-They have an enzyme replacement therapy candidate called GC1130A in their research pipeline, which was developed in collaboration with Novel Pharma.
-The ERT designed for patients with Sanfilippo type A is to be delivered via intracerebroventricular (ICV) injection.
+GC Biopharma Corp. is a biotechnology company based in South Korea.
+They have an enzyme replacement therapy candidate called GC1130A for Sanfilippo type A, developed in collaboration with Novel Pharma.
+The ERT is to be delivered via intracerebroventricular (ICV) injection.

 In January 2024, the company announced that the European Medicines Agency (EMA) had granted an Orphan Drug Designation (ODD) to GC1130A, which followed an ODD from the U.S. FDA in January 2023.
-While this is promising and indicates plans for a clinical trial, the potential commencement and eligibility criteria for a trial are currently unknown.